Harry Potter: The Exhibition arrives at IFEMA MADRID to captivate its thousands of fans

 The eagerly-awaited exhibition for fans of the universe created by J.K.
-Rowling landed at IFEMA on November 18th.
+Rowling landed at IFEMA MADRID on November 18th.
 Harry Potter: The Exibition has become a phenomenon that has already captivated more than four million people in 11 cities around the world.
 Who has not read or enjoyed a Harry Potter book or movie?
 This event –unique in Spain- will have thousands of curious people enjoy activities, sculptures or mythical characters from the Harry Potter world until April 1st.

 Experiential, mobile exhibition

 This exhibition offers a highly experiential content, and just after entering, the magic of Harry Potter surrounds the visitor who feels like he or she is entering the movies.
 For Veronica Basanta Project Manager of the exhibition at the producer Sold Out, “the biggest challenge of bringing an exhibition like this is to be able to transmit all the magic created by the writer in the Harry Potter saga and that fans when they visit are transported to the world of Harry Potter”.
 She adds that technically an adaptation is necessary so that it can be displayed in the most suitable way in each room.
 Another challenge is the management of the public: being an exhibition with such a large influx, everything has to work like a clock, and it is very important that all teams are perfectly coordinated so that visitors have the best possible experience.